 About the writer

 Emily McAuliffe is an Australian travel writer and photographer based in Portugal.
 Her work has featured in national publications such as the Qantas, Jetstar and Tigerair inflight magazines, Get Up & Go and Women’s Fitness.
-Subscribe to Emily’s blog for stories and images that will make you want to visit Portugal tomorrow!
+Visit Emily’s blog for more inspiring Portuguese travel stories.